KritikaBassi/Accenture_Hackathon/README.md

 Modern support systems often struggle with slow response times, manual misrouting, and inconsistent resolutions.
 This project solves those challenges using a multi-agent AI pipeline integrated with Gemini LLM, NLP, and ML.

+---
+✨ Live Demo

+Experience the application live on Hugging Face Spaces:

+---

 ## 🚀 Features

 - 🧠 Summarizes entire conversations